 6) After that, you’re going to need your Apple ID and Password, so I hope you have access to that.

-If you’re anything like me, saving passwords and what not is a huge pain in the ass.
+If you’re anything like me, saving passwords and whatnot is a huge pain.
 But lately, I’ve found that writing all of that down into my iPhone is a great way of saving face for later.

 It’s only 1 GB of data, so don’t worry.

 7) Once Garageband has finished downloading, the program will start loading approximately 2 GB of instruments and sounds, which will likely take around one hour to complete.

 How To Download Garageband on your iPhone or iOS.

 Downloading Garageband for your iPhone or another device that runs iOS is equally as simple.